Honda XR series: XR190L

-XR 200
+A derivative for South America, named XRE 190, has electric start only, and disc brakes featuring single-channel ABS on the front wheel.

+XR200

 The XR200, a development of the XL185 trail bike, was produced from 1980 until 1984.
 The XR200 had a modestly enlarged ohc 2-valve 6-speed air-cooled engine with kick-start only.
-Suspension was conventional, like the XL185s, but with better quality components and more travel.
+Suspension was conventional (dual rear shocks), like the XL185s, but with better quality components and more travel.
 Although the XR200 power output was modest, the bike was small and light and it suited less experienced riders.
 Due to its lightness, easy handling and good ground clearance, the XR200 was competitive as a clubman's enduro machine.
 Drum brakes were fitted front and rear.
 Having neither battery nor electric start, the driving lights shone only when the engine was running.
+For the 1979 model year only, there was an XR185 sold in some markets.